SanjaBozic/ToDoListReact/README.md

-# ToDo List created with react
+# ToDo List created with React.js

 Can add list items, delete items, check or uncheck them, has a filter with active, checked and all items.